action-jay/potion-crafting-gathering/README.md

 The material referenced here comes from "Potion Brewing and Ingredient Gathering for DnD 5e" by piccolo917 available free on GM Binder at https://www.gmbinder.com/share/-MNG6P6I8-1tJM3aroaV

-The Gathering Journal entry and Recipe books require theripper93's Gatherer and Mastercrafted premium modules.
+The Gathering Journal entry and Recipe books require theripper93's **Gatherer and Mastercrafted premium modules**.
 More information on those at https://theripper93.com/

-### Color Settings

-This module uses the [colorsettings](https://github.com/ardittristan/VTTColorSettings).
-It is a mandatory dependency but it is recommended for the best experience and compatibility with other modules.

 ## Installation